 Edible and medicinal mushrooms have been used in Asian cultures for thousands of years as a tonic for both prevention and acute treatment of diseases, but recently they have gained interest in the West, as mainstream medicine discovers the multiple and incremental immune pathways that these fungi effect.
-It is estimated that over 130 medical functions are produced by these mushrooms including anti-tumour, antioxidant, antimicrobial and immune-regulating functions.
 Their potential use in cases of chronic immune dysfunction is making these mushrooms the latest research trend in immune support and prevention.

-As both a food source and medicinal substance, mushrooms can be a rich source of amino acids, fibre, vitamins and minerals, carbohydrates and other functional compounds.
+As both a food source and medicinal substance, mushrooms can be a rich source of amino acids, fiber, vitamins and minerals, carbohydrates and other functional compounds.
 Numerous studies have reported the activity of therapeutic compounds in mushroom species such as Reishi (Ganoderma lucidum), Cordyceps (Ophiocordyceps sinensis), and Lion’s Mane (Hericium erinaceus).
-Their anti-tumour, antioxidant, and immune-regulating properties have been attributed to carbohydrates found in their cell walls called polysaccharides.
+Their health-giving properties have been attributed to carbohydrates found in their cell walls called polysaccharides.

 The immune system is incredibly complex, with multiple cell types fulfilling specific jobs, from detecting and identifying pathogens, to releasing substances that destroy diseased cells and micro-pathogens.
 Optimizing this response and maintaining coordination of these immune responses is essential for avoiding illness and clearing infections.
 By looking at specific mushroom compounds, we are piecing together the multiple roles that they play, as well as anticipating their overall effect.
 Generally, each individual mushroom species contains its own assortment of compounds, each with one or more functions that participate in the immune system’s reactions.